YimMenu/YimMenu/src/lua/docs/tables/network.md

 ### `get_selected_database_player_rockstar_id()`

 - **Returns:**
-  - `integer`: returns the rockstar id of the currently selected player in the gui.
+  - `integer`: Returns the rockstar id of the currently selected player in the GUI.

 **Exemple Usage:**
 ```lua